satiu123/MalodyBeatmapSpeedChanger/README.md

 # A Simple Malody BeatMap SpeedChanger

-simplely use ffmpeg&&json to edit
+simply use ffmpeg&&json to edit

 # Contens